Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

 default tabs.
 The `info` class groups the contributed tabs with the other tabs in the information tab pane.
 To group a contributed tab with the access tab pane, use the `access` class.
-Note: Multiple custom tabs may be contributed by grouping them within the fragment tags.
+*Note:* Multiple custom tabs may be contributed by grouping them within the fragment tags.

 Current contributable tabs are:

   * `customAccessTabButtons/customAccessTabContent` - adds tabs to the tab pane holding the "Access" and "Preview" views.
   * `customInfoTabButtons/customInfoTabContent` - adds tabs to the tab pane holding view with information about the dataset.

-### Using TDS Properties In Contributed Templates
+### Accessing TDS properties in custom templates
 Information from the server is passed to the templated pages through a data model.
 The properties made available to the template parser are:

 ~~~java
 {